Caribbean Beach Resort Fact Sheet Moderate Resort

 A wheelchair accessible van is available at the resort for persons checking in or out.

-Currently, each room has two queen beds, except for a few rooms with king-size beds.
+Most rooms have two queen beds, though a few rooms with king-size beds are available.
 Up to four guests, and one child under 3 in a crib, are allowed per room.
 Cots are available at $15/night; call to reserve one in advance.
-Many rooms (but not all) will then have the ability to accommodate up to five, with the addition of a bunk-size fold down bed.
-These rooms will be located in all of the resort’s villages.
+Many rooms (but not all) have the ability to accommodate up to five, with the addition of a child-sized fold-down bed.

-There is space for a sleeping bag on the floor.
-Cribs are available.
-Rooms include two sinks outside the bathroom, cable TV/radio, armoire, table and chairs, phone, a small wall safe, hair dryer, iron and ironing board, and coffee maker.
+Rooms include two sinks outside the bathroom, cable TV/radio, armoire, table and chairs, phone, a small wall safe, hair dryer, iron and ironing board, a Pack and Play, and coffee maker.
 Complimentary coffee packs are also supplied.
-There should also be a refrigerator in the room — if it’s not there, request it, there is no charge.
+There should also be a refrigerator in the room — if it’s not there, request it; there is no charge.
 Bed boards, bed rails, extra blankets and pillows, baby cribs and sharps containers are available through housekeeping.
+Complimentary wi-fi is available.

-All rooms open onto an exterior corridor, and are roughly the same layout and size (340 sq. ft).
+All rooms open to a covered exterior and are roughly the same layout and size.
 Connecting rooms are available.
-A small number of rooms are designed for wheelchair guests.
-Noise is not a problem in any of the rooms, unless you have exceptionally unruly neighbors.
+A small number of rooms are designed specifically for wheelchair guests.

 What should I expect to pay for a room at the Caribbean Beach Resort?